-In martial arts, flywheel training on the kBox is used in the regular training protocols by strength & conditioning coaches of many elite athletes.
+In martial arts, flywheel training on the kBox and kPulley is used in the regular training protocols by strength & conditioning coaches of many elite athletes.

 Martial artists need to develop a wide array of physical capacities besides their sport-specific techniques and often have a very high training volume in the elite and pro leagues which put high demands on efficacy and safety in their training.

-The kBox is a valued tool for athletes in many martial arts ranging from striking arts such as Boxing, Taekwondo and Karate; grappling arts such as Wrestling, Judo and Jiu-jitsu to traditional martial arts such as Wushu, Kung fu and Thai Chi.
+The kBox and kPulley are valuable tools for athletes in many martial arts ranging from striking arts such as Boxing, Taekwondo and Karate; grappling arts such as Wrestling, Judo, and Jiu-jitsu to traditional martial arts such as Wushu, Kung fu and Thai Chi.

 The benefits of flywheel training in martial arts, as compared to traditional training with gravity-based equipment, include:

-- The kBox offers the martial artist a number of diverse drills to improve overall strength and increase muscle mass but also more specific drills – drills for core and rotational drills.
+- The kBox and kPulley offer the martial artist a number of diverse drills to improve overall strength and increase muscle mass but also more specific drills – drills for core and rotational drills.

-Since the martial artists compete in weight classes a pro team can consist of athletes with very varying size and shapes and using the kBox eliminates a lot of practical issues in the team training.
+Since the martial artists compete in weight classes a pro team can consist of athletes in different sizes and shapes and using the kBox and kPulley eliminates a lot of practical issues in the team training.
 Effective sessions due to the short time in shifts between users.

-- Besides this upper limb injuries are rather common and with the kBox a lot of the heavy lifting can still be done by even by athletes with more severe injuries to arms and hands which shortens the time for return-to-competition.
+- Besides these upper limb injuries are rather common, with the kBox and kPulley a lot of the heavy lifting can still be done even by athletes with more severe injuries to arms and hands while shortening the time for return-to-competition.

 - Safe training, less technique dependant.

 - More effective in building functional strength and increase performance than weight stacked machines and traditional free weights.